Guide to Rouen

 Rouen Botanical Garden

-To the south of the city you will find Jardin des Plantes de Rouen, a botanical garden that dates back to the 18th century.
+To the south of the city, you will find Jardin des Plantes de Rouen, a botanical garden that dates back to the 18th century.
 It features an orangery, greenhouse, tropical greenhouses and a boating lake, and is the perfect place for a relaxing stroll.
 Home to a stunning diversity of plants and birds (991 different types of fuchsia, it is said), the gardens also contain numerous statues, rock gardens, a rose garden and a runic stone.

 Pavillon Flaubert

 The novelist Gustave Flaubert was born in Rouen and returned to live close to the city in the village of Croisset in the 1850s.
 All that remains of that house is the garden pavilion overlooking the Seine, now looking rather out of place beside the busy road and railway line.
 The pavilion is a museum displaying personal items, writing equipment, portraits and contemporary pictures of Croisset.
-It is free to visit and about 15 minutes drive from the centre of Rouen.
+It is free to visit and about a 15 minute drive from the centre of Rouen.

 Visit Rouen with LeShuttle

-Rouen is so close to our Calais terminal that it should be on the top of your list for things to do in Normandy.
+Rouen is so close to our Calais terminal that it should be on the top of your list of things to do in Normandy.
 LeShuttle will take you across the Channel in only 35 minutes, and Rouen is just over two hours away by road.